zooba/pymanager/doc/using.rst

 ("best" is deliberately vaguely defined, but will usually be the most recent version).

-The ``--only-managed`` option excludes results that were not installed by PyManager.
+The ``--only-managed`` option excludes results that were not installed by the Python install manager.
 This is useful when determining which runtimes may be updated or uninstalled through the ``py`` command.

 The ``--online`` option is short for passing ``--source=<URL>`` with the default source.
 Passing either of these options will search the online index for